nixpulvis/nixpulvis.github.io/_ramblings/2019-01-05-splitting-cats-and-dogs.md

 hard to reason about a module that's touching another module's state.
 Keep spooky action at a distance out of our programs!

+Some languages even make it impossible to inspect the state of another object's guts (`@stomach` if you will), this can be a very good property.
+Ruby is a little more liberal, requiring you to be more disciplined.
+With great power comes great responsibility.

-Now everything is wrapped up nicely inside this module, and all we have to do is include it, like we did when we used a `module` for grouping before.
+Well, now that everything is wrapped up nicely inside this module, all we have to do is include it.
+This looks just like it did when we used a `module` for grouping before.
 The only difference is that the `Consumptive` module now must be visible to both the `Cat` and `Dog` classes.

 ```ruby
 class Dog